 U.S. District Court, Western District of New York

 U.S. District Court, Northern District of New York

-Stephanie was selected by her peers for inclusion in The Best Lawyers in America© 2019 in the fields of Employment Law - Management and Labor Law - Management.
-Stephanie has been listed in Best Lawyers since 2009 and was the 2016 Rochester “Lawyer of the Year” in Labor Law - Management.
+Stephanie was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Employment Law—Management and Labor Law—Management.
+Stephanie has been listed in Best Lawyers since 2009, and was the 2016 Rochester “Lawyer of the Year” in Labor Law—Management.

 Stephanie was selected to the Upstate New York Super Lawyers list in 2008 and 2012-present.